The right to be treated fairly can impact you during an administrative proceeding

-The right to a fair process is critical if you are facing regulatory authority (College) or hospital proceedings.
+The right to a fair process is critical if you are facing administrative proceedings such as regulatory authority (College) or hospital proceedings.
 In Canada, the legal right to be treated fairly is known as natural justice or procedural fairness.
-This may sound abstract, but the principles of natural justice can have a huge impact on how proceedings against you unfold.
-The following scenario, based on a compilation of CMPA cases, illustrates the part natural justice can play.
+This may sound abstract, but the principles of natural justice can have a huge impact on how proceedings against you unfold, as illustrated by the following scenario based on a compilation of CMPA cases.

 Natural justice scenario: One physician’s experience

-A physician meets with his hospital's chief of staff, chief of surgery, and administrator.
+A surgeon meets with his hospital's chief of staff, chief of surgery, and administrator.
 He is informed that an audit report was critical of the care in some of his cases.
 He is told to resign immediately, or have his privileges suspended or terminated.
-The physician refuses to resign.
+The surgeon refuses to resign.

 The executive committee, which includes the chief of staff and the administrator, recommends to the hospital board that the surgeon's privileges be terminated.
-Written reasons for this decision are promised to the physician.
+Written reasons for this decision are promised to the surgeon.

 The medical advisory committee hears the chief of staff summarize the conclusions of the audit report; the physician is absent.
 Members are then polled individually by telephone.
 The committee votes in favour of supporting the executive committee’s recommendation to terminate the surgeon’s privileges.

-The physician receives a notice from the board that his privileges are terminated.
-He applies to the courts for judicial review of the hospital board’s decision on the basis that he was denied natural justice in the procedure and methods used by the hospital in terminating his privileges.
+The surgeon receives a notice from the board that his privileges are terminated.
+He applies to the courts for judicial review of the hospital board’s decision on the basis that he was denied natural justice in the procedure followed by the hospital in terminating his privileges.

 Natural justice and physician leaders

-In the CMPA’s medical-legal cases concerning a hospital’s or health authority’s investigation and discipline of a physician, the fairness of the process is often an issue.
-As a physician leader, this shows a need to be aware of your organization’s bylaws, policies, and procedures for investigating and disciplining doctors.
-You may also play an important role in ensuring that bylaw and policy procedures are sound and applied appropriately.2
+In the CMPA’s medico-legal cases concerning a hospital’s or health authority’s investigation and discipline of a physician, the fairness of the process is often an issue.
+As a physician leader, it is important to be aware of your organization’s bylaws, policies, and procedures for investigating and disciplining doctors.
+You may also play an important role in ensuring that bylaws, policies, and procedures are sound and applied appropriately.1

 What are the principles of natural justice?